 We invite you to become a valued member of a vibrant and productive scientific community.
 As our graduate student, you will be guided toward enhancing your critical and analytical thinking skills, and attaining modern research expertise essential to your career progression.
 Our advanced biomedical programs and excellent research facilities coupled with our location in the Research Triangle Park area offer an excellent environment in which to study.
 Our program boasts several opportunities for research seminars, internships and other cultural and academic enhancements to enrich your education.
-We offer our students greater depth and breadth in course work and introduce them to creative and productive inquiry leading to careers in teaching; research in governmental, industrial and academic organizations; and entrance into doctoral programs We require from students seeking unconditional admission to the program a "B" average for a minimum of 30 credits of undergraduate biology, credit for four semesters of chemistry, two semesters of physics, and mathematics through Calculus I. The DOB Chair exercises ultimate departmental authority over all matters pertaining to graduate education.
-The Chair may delegate authority to the Departmental Graduate Committee, chaired by the DOB Graduate Program Director, for operation and policies of the graduate program.
+We offer our students greater depth and breadth in course work and introduce them to creative and productive inquiry leading to careers in teaching; research in governmental, industrial and academic organizations; and entrance into doctoral programs We require from students seeking unconditional admission to the program a "B" average for a minimum of 30 credits of undergraduate biology, credit for four semesters of chemistry, two semesters of physics, and mathematics through Calculus I. The BBSD Chair exercises ultimate departmental authority over all matters pertaining to graduate education.
+The Chair may delegate authority to the Departmental Graduate Committee, chaired by the BBSD Graduate Program Director, for operation and policies of the graduate program.

 The comprehensive exam can be taken in July/Summer session of Year I, or in November/Fall semester of Year II or April/Spring semester of Year II.

 Upon passing the comprehensive exam and satisfying the foreign language requirement, students can submit their Application for Admission to Candidacy.
 The thesis-option students should have secured a research advisor by end of year I, consulted with the research advisor to identify faculty to serve on thesis committee, and completed The Plan of the Thesis to be submitted alongside the candidacy documents.